BioInfo/nextfire/docs/currentTask.md

    - Add export functionality

 ## Context
-We have completed the core simulation engine implementation and historical data integration using the FRED API.
+We have completed the core simulation engine implementation and enhanced the historical data integration using the FRED API, with robust error handling and data validation.
+The data pipeline now exclusively uses FRED data for more reliable and maintainable historical simulations.
 The next phase focuses on creating an intuitive user interface for configuring simulations and visualizing results.
 These tasks align with Phase 1 and Phase 3 of the project roadmap.

 ## Next Steps